victorduartedefreitas/Finance/README.md

 # DDD Architecture Implementation of a Personal Finances Web Api

-A simple demo on how to implement :cloud: *Web Api* using .Net Core based on DDD Architecture by following some develop principles, like SOLID, IoC, Dependency Injection and others.
+"proverbs-13-7-ddd-architecture-finance" is a simple demo on how to implement :cloud: *Web Api* using .Net Core based on DDD Architecture by following some develop principles, like SOLID, IoC, Dependency Injection and others.

 ## Completed tasks:
 - [x] Domain Models